 The provider will perform a physical exam and ask questions about your symptoms, which may include:

 Your provider may prescribe eye medicine to reduce swelling and treat any conditions that may be causing the chemosis.

 Fernandez A, Asbell P, Roy N. Emerging therapies targeting eosinophil-mediated inflammation in chronic allergic conjunctivitis.
 Ocul Surf.
 2022;26:191-196.
 PMID: 35970432 pubmed.ncbi.nlm.nih.gov/35970432/.

 Kumar NM, Barnes SD, Pavan-Langston D, Azar DT.
 Microbial conjunctivitis.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
 9th ed.
 Philadelphia, PA: Elsevier; 2020:chap 112.

-Rubenstein JB, Spektor T. Conjunctivitis: infectious and noninfectious.
+Rubenstein JB, Kelly E. Infectious conjunctivitis.
 In: Yanoff M, Duker JS, eds.
 Ophthalmology.
-5th ed.
-Philadelphia, PA: Elsevier; 2019:chap 4.6.BACK TO TOP
+6th ed.
+Philadelphia, PA: Elsevier; 2023:chap 4.6.BACK TO TOP

 Reviewed By: Franklin W. Lusby, MD, Ophthalmologist, Lusby Vision Institute, La Jolla, CA. Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.